roryl/cfml_optional/README.md

 Handling NULL references can be tedious in some situations in CFML, particularly when using the ORM, which may often return NULL references, or using Java libraries which may return NULL.

-cfml_optional is a signle Optional.cfc file which makes instatiating objects & values which may be null, and handling that null possibility gracefully.
+cfml_optional is a single Optional.cfc file which makes instatiating objects & values which may be null easier, and handling that null possibility gracefully.

 Inspired by some use cases of Java Optional, but different Syntax that better fit my purposes.
 To understand a Java perspective on why you might use Optional you may read: http://www.oracle.com/technetwork/articles/java/java8-optional-2175753.html